Your Guide to Authentic Regional Eats

 500 Central Ave.
 SW

-Lindy’s is an especially good place to know about if you are breezing through town in a hurry and are hungry for breakfast.
+Lindy’s is a good place to know about if you are breezing through town in a hurry and are hungry for breakfast.
 In a crockpot near the gorgeous antique cash register is an assortment of hand-holdable breakfast burritos, which are tortillas wrapped around bacon, egg, and cheese with red or green chili.
 Excellent on-the-go eats!

 people found the review helpful.
 Was it helpful to you?